esl/MongooseIM/doc/Advanced-configuration.md

 * "global" options are shared by all cluster nodes and all domains.

-* "multi" options can be declared multiple times in a row, e.g. one per domain.
+* Options labeled as "multi" (in this page) can be declared multiple times in a row, e.g. one per domain.

 * Section names below correspond with the ones in the file.